seedvault-app/seedvault/README.md

 - Check out [the wiki](https://github.com/stevesoltys/backup/wiki) for information on building the application with AOSP.

+## What makes this different?
+This application is compiled with the operating system and does not require a rooted device for use.
+It uses the same internal APIs as `adb backup` and only requires one permission: `android.permission.BACKUP`.

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/stevesoltys/backup.